-The Queensland Government is introducing a levy on waste going to landfill at $75 per tonne from 1 July 2019.
+The Queensland Government introduced a levy on waste going to landfill from 1 July 2019.

 The levy is part of a new waste strategy for Queensland to increase recycling and resource recovery and reduce waste.
 The levy will encourage Queenslanders to reduce, reuse and recycle more, only sending waste to landfill if it cannot be recovered.

 The levy will not affect residents putting out their domestic kerbside wheelie-bins.

 Why have a waste levy?

 - provide a source of funding to enable better resource recovery practices